XenitAB/xenitab.github.io/docs/xks/developer-guide/cd.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Continous Delivery (CD) should be the only way to make changes to running applications in the XKS service.
-This is to ensure that changes are consistent and tracked in a centrailized manner that can be observed by all.
+Continuous Delivery (CD) should be the only way to make changes to running applications in the XKS service.
+This is to ensure that changes are consistent and tracked in a centralized manner that can be observed by all.

 ## GitOps